ytdl-org/youtube-dl/README.md

                                      filenames
     -w, --no-overwrites              Do not overwrite files
     -c, --continue                   Force resume of partially downloaded files.
-                                     By default, youtube-dl will resume
+                                     By default, youtube-dlc will resume
                                      downloads if possible.
     --no-continue                    Do not resume partially downloaded files (restart from beginning)